xwil560/OR-Project/README.md

 	- Performs simulation of 1000 runs for weekday deliveries (with varied demands and time taken due to traffic)
 	- Plots histogram showing costs of each run and the associated 95% confidence interval
 	- Repeats process for weekend deliveries
-	- Lists the 10 closest stores to each other and chooses one to remove from all delivery schemes
-	- Recalculates new optimal cost of the delivery schemes with the removed store, accounting for new
+	- Recalculates new optimal cost of the delivery schemes with a removed store (Countdown NorthWest)
 	- Runs simulation for both weekend and weekday deliveries with the removed store
 	- Plots histogram showing new costs of each run and the associated 95% confidence interval